True Natural Bodybuilding

 The best way to approach this bodybuilding dilemma is to form a realistic goal for yourself.
 Which body fat percentage will satisfy you and is realistic for you to maintain without having to stay so low in calories that your muscles will lack sufficient nutrients for growth.
 This is very personal, but for most males this is probably somewhere between 8 and 16%.
 If your body fat percentage is below 8% you probably want to speed up your muscle growth a bit by increasing your calorie intake gradually by a few hundred calories per day until your get a bit closer to 10%.
 If your body fat percentage is above 16% you probably want to lose some body fat by decrease your calorie intake by a few hundred calories per day until your get a bit closer to 14%.

 Let's look at an example.
 Assume you are at 180 lbs at 16% body fat and you want to reach 195 lbs at 12%.
 There are basically 3 popular ways to reach that goal.
-1) You first diet down from 16 to 12% in a short period of time and then start focussing on building muscle mass while maintaining the 12%.
+1) You first diet down from 16 to 12% in a short period of time and then start focusing on building muscle mass while maintaining the 12%.
 2) You follow periodic cutting and bulking cycles in which you decrease and increase your calories below and above your maintenance level, respectively, for a few weeks or months in which your body fat percentage cycles around a comfort level of 14±2% for example.
 3) You first build all the muscle mass you need, which may take you several years, and then cut down from 16 to 12%.

 Option 3 is the fastest way to reach your goal but has the disadvantage that you will be at 16% body fat for several years while you are building your muscle mass.
 Option 1 is the slowest method but has the advantage that you will be rather lean at 12% while the years of building your body pass.
 Option 2 probably lies somewhere between option 1 and 3.
 Which option to choose is a matter of personal preference.